 “I know you,” Mrs. Dresswala – now Mother Catherine – said, her finger pointing at me.
 “I know that you were gifted with the knowledge of the future.
 You knew that your son had to go.
 You knew everything.
 You expected it to happen.
 Now he is standing behind you.
 So tall, so handsome.
 Why are you worried?
 He is fine and happy”.
 Then, as quickly as she came towards me, she turned left and moved ahead to speak to a woman sitting a few seats away.

-Indeed, I had told Sadhna that though my son was young, six feet-three-inches tall, healthy and vibrant like a fiddle, I always feared for his life even more than for the safety of my then tom-boyish girl.
+Indeed, I had told Sadhna that though my son was young, nearly one hundred ninety centimeters tall, healthy and vibrant like a fiddle, I always feared for his life even more than for the safety of his older tom-boyish sister.
+I was always accused of being more inclined towards my daughter, but when it came to personal safety, I somehow feared for my son.

-Fifteen days before he actually went, while driving him home from the airport , I had spontaneously told him: “For the first four years of your life, I carried you on my shoulders.
+Fifteen days before he actually went, while driving him home from the airport , I had told him just out of the blue: “For the first four years of your life, I carried you on my shoulders.
 On my last day, I want you to be around to carry me on your shoulders.”

 He had answered: “Who knows, dad?”

 Fifteen days later, at 5.30 in the morning, I sat up on my bed.
 My left eye twitched furiously.
-I remembered my grandmother quoting from Adhyatma Ramayanam : A woman’s right eye and a man’s left eye twitch when calamity is about to strike.
+I remembered my grandmother quoting from Adhyatma Ramayanam : A woman’s right eye and a man’s left eye twitches when calamity is about to strike.
 I brushed aside the thought and took a walk to calm myself.
 The previous evening, I found a young girl who worked in my office crying.
 A boy from her neighbourhood, whom she knew well, and was studying in the United States, had met with a road accident six months earlier.
-He died after being in coma for all six months.
+She had just got news that he died after being in coma for all those six months.

 “I’ll call her back later,” I said.
 Then a thought gripped me: Kumkum is not the kind who would wake up early in the morning to make a telephone call.
 I picked up the phone, nervous for no reason.